Fed's George warns of risks from super-easy monetary policy

-The Federal Reserve's decision to ratchet down its massive bond-buying program was a "modest but positive step," a top Fed official said on Friday, but continued super-easy monetary policies pose risks both at home and abroad.
+Jan 31 The Federal Reserve's decision to ratchet down its massive bond-buying program was a modest and positive step, a top Fed official said on Friday, but continued super-easy policies pose risks both at home and abroad.

 "I remain concerned that continuation of these policies could have significant long-term costs," Kansas City Federal Reserve President Esther George said at a Basel Committee/Financial Stability Institute high-level meeting in Cape Town, South Africa, according to written remarks released by the regional Fed bank.